TomRegan/bosh/README.md

 This isn't complete; it's best to read the scripts at the moment.

-`require` causes cobbler to fail if conditions don't match
+`require` causes bosh to fail if conditions don't match
 * `root` fail if not root
 * `os <name>` fail if different os.
 If linux, OS name is calculated by reading the ID property from `/etc/os-version`